 If you can manage to do this, you’ll likely save the bulk of your sauce from the garbage can!
 Leave the burned sauce in the burned pan and soak it in water with a dryer sheet in it overnight.
 It should come off very easily in the morning.

-What to serve with bolognese?
+What should you serve with bolognese?

 I’m a traditionalist when it comes to my spaghetti and sides, so on my table you’re likely to see a giant caesar salad along with a loaf of french bread spread with garlic spread and lightly toasted in the oven.